 What is apparent is that there is NO single market leader when it comes to rebranding in education.
 The strongest positions are the for-profit institutions because of their model, not their brands.
-There is opportunity in rebranding.
+There is an opportunity for rebranding.

 Schools must acknowledge their reason for existing.
 The student is royalty (the alum is related to the royal family too) What matters is the future they can claim.

-Universities rebranding done well as seen in the television commercial for UTEP, a university is the place where “big dreams” can become a reality.
+Universities rebranding done well as seen in the television commercial for UTEP, a university is a place where “big dreams” can become a reality.

 But done poorly, they are simply an infomercial.